Vault Gatekeeper

 default: secret/data/gatekeeper-store

 Path to a key, that gatekeeper can access and update to store information about used tokens on the Vault usage store backend.
-Should not be under --policy-path
+Should not be under --policy-path and must be mounted a v2 kv store.

 --peers